ha8tks/Leaflet.Maidenhead/README.md

 # Leaflet.Maidenhead

+### NOTE ON THIS FORK

+Simply adding a few tweaks to the fantastic original version:
+- Screenshot from a button
+- Crosshair inside each gridsquare
+- Topo map option

 ### What is this?
 Draw a [Maidenhead Locator System](https://en.wikipedia.org/wiki/Maidenhead_Locator_System) lines and labels.
 >*"The Maidenhead Locator System (a.k.a.
 QTH Locator and IARU Locator) is a geographic co-ordinate system used by amateur radio operators to succinctly describe their locations"*